greydanus/greydanus.github.io/assets/2020-11-06-scaling-down.markdown

     <div style="width:33%; min-width:250px; display: inline-block; vertical-align: top;">
     <img src="/assets/scaling-down/metalearn_afunc_c.png" style="width:100%">
   </div>
-  <div class="thecap" style="text-align:left;margin-left:10px;margin-right:10px;">Metalearning an activation function.
+  <div class="thecap" style="text-align:left;">Metalearning an activation function.
 Starting from an ELU shape, we use gradient-based metalearning to find the optimal activation function of a neural network trained on the MNIST-1D dataset.
 The activation function itself is parameterized by a second (meta) neural network.</div>
 </div>

 **Deep priors.** A large part of deep learning's success is rooted in "deep priors" which include hard-coded translation invariances (e.g., convolutional filters), clever architectural choices (e.g., self-attention layers), and well-conditioned optimization landscapes (e.g., batch normalization).
 Principle among these priors is the translation invariance of convolution.
 A primary motivation for this dataset was to construct a toy problem that could effectively quantify a model's spatial priors.
 The second figure in this post illustrates that this is indeed possible with MNIST-1D.
 One could imagine that other models with more moderate spatial priors would sit somewhere along the continuum between the MLP and CNN benchmarks.